 Note 1: When I modified the Kodak EasyShare CX6230, I found that no replacement element was needed for the camera to still take decent pictures.
 I can only assume that the absence of the “hot filter” of 0.5mm thickness did not prevent the camera from applying its auto focus function successfully.
 With the Nikon it was another story.
 The camera was not able to focus at all.
 After I replaced the 1.8mm thick “hot filter” with a glass element of similar size, the camera focused just fine.
 The CX7330 was fitted with a glass element of 1.2mm thickness.
 This was slightly more that the 1.1mm called for.
 The camera however performed quite satisfactorily.

-Note 2: Manufacturing the glass element as replacement to the “hot filter”, is by far the most difficult part of the conversion process.
+Note 2: Manufacturing the glass element as replacement to the “hot filter” is by far the most difficult part of the conversion process.
 If you have difficulty in doing this, you may have to ask a local glass merchant or glazier to help you.
 They may not be used to working with such small pieces of glass but they will have glass cutters and grinders at hand.
 These will help immensely with the sizing and finishing of the glass element.
-As far as sources of glass go, the following – The 1.8mm thick glass used for the replacement element for the Nikon, was a glass pane from a small photo frame bought at a local retailer.
-Cost = $2.00.
+As far as sources of glass go: the 1.8mm thick glass used for the replacement element for the Nikon, was a glass pane from a small, $2 photo frame bought at a local retailer.
 Internet traders sell protective covers for devices with small LCD screens.
 Enter “glass lens protector” as a search term and see what you get.
 Many of these “protectors” are glass sheets 0.5mm in thickness.
-These protector sheets sell for few dollars.
+These protector sheets sell for a few dollars.
 Microscope slides are between 1 and 1.2mm thick and easy to find through Internet trading.
-You can buy them by the hundred for a few dollars
+You can buy them by the hundred for a few dollars.

 - Place the piece of glass on a sturdy flat surface.
 Cover the work surface with a clean piece of paper to protect the glass.